laurilehmijoki/snmp_tasks_rhel/README.md

       }
     }

-The above snippet create a Bash script `/opt/monitoring-tasks/my-web-app-http_smoke_test.sh`.
+The above snippet creates a Bash script `/opt/monitoring-tasks/my-web-app-http_smoke_test.sh`.
-Furthermore, it will add the script into `/etc/snmp/snmpd.conf`.
+Furthermore, it will add the script into `/etc/snmp/snmpd.conf` and restart `Service['net-snmp']`.

+By default, the smoke test will hit `localhost`.
+You can change the host by adding the parameter `http_hostname_or_ip`.

 ### Monitoring file timestamps